lammps/lammps/doc/src/Errors_messages.rst

    Mass command must set a type from 1-N where N is the number of atom types.

+*Invalid type label in variable formula*
+   Argument of a labelmap function must be a valid type label that has been assigned to a numeric type.

 *Invalid use of library file() function*
    This function is called through the library interface.
 This error should not occur.
 Contact the developers if it does.